Frequently Asked Questions about our dinner shows

 The show cost will cover the full show cast in costume and all the props and equipment to run the show.
-In addition we will create an ‘everything you need to know’ private webpage and each guest is provided with a small character, tips and ideas for dress ups, name badges and place settings.
+In addition, we will create an ‘everything you need to know’ private webpage where each guest is provided with a small character, tips and ideas for dress ups, name badges and place settings.
 We also provide support via email or phone in the lead-up to your party.
 We will also provide themed background music, usually played via the venue’s sound system.

 How does payment work?